ArneCL/BlogPosts/polymer-event-retargeting.md

-title: Event retargeting in Polymer 1.0
+title: PolymerJS: Event retargeting in Polymer 1.0
 tags: polymer,polymer-events

 Event retargeting makes an event from a custom element look like it's coming from the overall custom element tag, as opposed to an element within.